Setu412/ArcadeGame/README.md

 ### Testing the game

-First the user needs to make sure the game is successfully build on the local machine.
-Follow these steps to run the tests:
+Follow these steps to run tests on the game without building a new jar file:

 1. Open the shell of your choice (eg. Command Prompt(Windows users) or Terminal(macOS or Linux users))